ARM-software/abi-aa/aapcs64/aapcs64.rst

 supported.
 The exact location of such information is platform specific.

-Scalable Vector Registers
+Scalable vector registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The Arm 64-bit architecture also defines an optional set of thirty-two scalable vector registers, z0-z31.
-Each register extends the corresponding SIMD and Floating-Point register so that it can hold the contents of a single Scalable Vector Type (see `Scalable Vectors`_).
+Each register extends the corresponding SIMD and Floating-Point register so that it can hold the contents of a single Scalable Vector Type (see `Scalable vectors`_).
 That is, scalable vector register z0 is an extension of SIMD and Floating-Point register v0.